cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

     OUTBOX_SECRET="$(sudo cat /etc/onlyoffice/documentserver/local.json | jq -r .services.CoAuthoring.secret.outbox.string)"
     if [ "${OUTBOX_SECRET}" != "null" ]; then echo "    onlyoffice_outbox_secret: \"${OUTBOX_SECRET}\"" | sudo tee -a /etc/cozy/cozy.yml.local > /dev/null; fi

 Restart cozy-stack:

     sudo systemctl restart cozy-stack

-Activate functionality:
+Activate functionality (give cozy-stack admin password when asked):

-    [[ -z "${COZY_PASS}" ]] && read -p "Cozy stack admin password: " -r -s COZY_PASS
+    read -p "Cozy stack admin password: " -r -s COZY_PASS sudo COZY_ADMIN_PASSWORD="${COZY_PASS}" cozy-stack features defaults '{"drive.office": {"enabled": true, "write": true}}'

-    sudo COZY_ADMIN_PASSWORD="${COZY_PASS}" cozy-stack features defaults '{"drive.office": {"enabled": true, "write": true}}'
+You can now upload an office document in cozy-drive and start editing it online by clicking on it or start a new empty document from the "New document" menu.

-You can now upload an office document in cozy-drive and start editing it online by clicking on it or start a new empty document for the "New document" menu.
+## Futher information

 The `drive.office` feature flag has other options for customising the experience with OnlyOffice: